 WHAT ARE THE REGULATOR’S RESPONSIBILITIES?

-OBRA-90, SSAA-94, BBA-97, BBRA, MMA2003, MIPPA and GINA amended Section 1882 of the Social Security Act, which provides for federal certification of Medicare supplement insurance policies unless a state’s regulatory program is approved by CMS.
+OBRA-90, SSAA-94, BBA-97, BBRA, MMA2003, MIPPA, GINA and MACRA amended Section 1882 of the Social Security Act, which provides for federal certification of Medicare supplement insurance policies unless a state’s regulatory program is approved by CMS.
 In order for a state to qualify for approval it must, among other things:

 Provide for the application and enforcement of Medicare supplement standards that are at least as stringent as the NAIC Model standards.